ultrabug/py3status/doc/README.md

 ```

 The `on_click` method of a module is special and will get
 called when the module is clicked on.
 The event parameter
 will be a dict that gives information about the event.

-A
-typical event dict will look like `{'y': 13, 'x': 1737,
+A typical event dict will look like this:
-'button': 1, 'name': 'example', 'instance': 'first'}` you
+`{'y': 13, 'x': 1737, 'button': 1, 'name': 'example', 'instance': 'first'}`

-should only receive events for the module clicked on, so
+You should only receive events for the module clicked on, so
 generally we only care about the button.

 The `__init__()` method is called when our class is instantiated. __Note: this
-is called before any config parameters have been set__
+is called before any config parameters have been set.__

 ## <a name="example_4"></a>Example 4: Status string placeholders